boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.4 =
+* BuddyPress 2.1 compatibility
+* Fix bug that broke accept-invitation and opt-out pages on BuddyPress 2.1
+* Improved handling for emails with plus signs

 = 1.3.3 =
 * Improved appearance for autosuggest spinner
 * Disable Submit button on group invitation page when there's nothing to submit, helping to avoid user error